UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Subtractor symbol

 Fig. 1.
 The entity of a Subtractor_8bit and an example operation.
+Internal circuits will subtract in binary radix-2.

 Hence, for building a Subt_nbit we chain up to n Subt_1bit components by rippling borrow signals in the same way we connect carries when building our ripple-carry adders in LAB3.